scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 supported easy composition of related figures.
-As a result the most common way to visualize complex data remains for the user to specify a detailed list of steps to get subfigures using an external plotting package such as Matplotlib [Mpl]_, then often combining subfigures using a GUI-based image editor.
+As a result the most common way to visualize complex data remains for the user to specify a detailed list of steps to get subfigures using an external plotting package such as Matplotlib [Hun07]_, then often combining subfigures using a GUI-based image editor.

 Here we introduce HoloViews, a library of simple classes designed to